 · Saline implants can be placed through a smaller areola than silicone breast implants.

 · This breast surgery incision is not on the breast.

 · The scar can be noticeable when the patient raises her arm.

 · This breast surgery approach is found to have a higher breast implant malposition rate (especially when performed bluntly without endoscopic visualization).

 · Sometimes it is difficult to gain control of potential bleeding sources from this remote access.

 · It can be very difficult to use this incision for placing silicone breast implants.

 · Tattooing of the scar may be necessary to camouflage it better.

 Transabdominal Breast Augmentation (TABA)

-DisadvantagesIt is only performed in women without significant ptosis (drooping) of the breast, and who also desire a full tummy tuck.
-For more information on understanding a TABA, or help deciding if it is for you, visit our blog.
+· This kind of breast augmentation surgery is only performed in women without significant ptosis (drooping) of the breast, and who also desire a full tummy tuck.

 Transumbilical Breast Augmentation (TUBA)